yshui/bcachefs-mount/README.md

 Caveats
 =======

-* `--password ask` is not yet implemented, but you ask use `--password wait`, and load the key with `bcachefs unlock`.
+* `--password ask` is not yet implemented, but you can use `--password wait`, and load the key with `bcachefs unlock`.

 Build
 =====